-In June 2022, the Town of Oakville engaged KPMG to complete a review of the town’s payment processes from an enterprise viewpoint.
+In June 2022, we engaged KPMG to complete a review of the town’s payment processes from an enterprise viewpoint.
 It was understood that the town had completed work on an initial enterprise payment strategy and the primary objectives of the review were to:

 - Define, align, formalize, and socialize program vision and guiding principles